RahulSDeshpande/tyriar.github.io/_posts/2014-05-10-asking-better-questions-on-stack-overflow.md

 ## Make sure you accept your answer

-If someone answers your question correctly then you should accept their answer.
-Now only will this give 'reputation' to them but also to you.
+If someone answers your question and you're satisfied with it, you should accept their answer.
+Now only will this give 'reputation' to them but also to you, helping you unlock additional privileges.
 It's the best way to show your gratitude to the answerer.